sunny0901/front-end-test/README.md

 * Implement custom JWT based authentication
 * Create an authenticated route that’s only accessible from a logged in user
 * Logged in users should be able to perform write actions with the Album Rest API
+    * UI should enable you create, update and delete

-**PLEASE DO NOT USE ANY THIRD PARTY LIBRARIES** in your frontend code.
+**PLEASE DO NOT USE ANY THIRD PARTY LIBRARIES IN YOUR FRONT END CODE** .

 ## Have Fun!

 One thing to keep in mind here is that these are fairly open-ended for a reason.
 We want to see your creativity and style, there is plenty of room for finesse, so please feel free to use it.
 Also these things shouldn't take you longer than 6 - 12 hours, so please don't feel like you need to spend too long on it!

 Have fun, show off, and please give us feedback so we can make this better!

 ## Getting Started